Coronavirus Relief for Homeowners and Renters: A Resource Guide

 - Leverage the power of social sharing to spread the word about your fundraiser and reach more potential donors.

 Help for renters affected by the coronavirus

-It’s not just coronavirus relief for homeowners that needs attention.
-As the pandemic continues to stifle the Australian economy, many of the nation’s 8 million-plus renters are also wondering how they can receive coronavirus rent relief, given their recent loss of income.
+As the pandemic continues to stifle the US economy, many of the nation’s 40 million-plus renters are wondering how they can receive coronavirus rent relief, given their recent loss of income.
 If you’re one of these individuals, you may be eligible for financial assistance programs that offer coronavirus relief for renters.
 Explore the emergency rental assistance resources below to learn more about the financial help that may be available to you.

 Get the financial relief you need right now

 Whether you’re a homeowner or a renter, know that the GoFundMe community is here to support you through these difficult times.
-With a GoFundMe, coronavirus relief for homeowners just like you is only a few clicks away thanks to our fundraising platform and use your donations to help pay your mortgage or rent.
+With a GoFundMe, you can start raising money within minutes on our fundraising platform and use your donations to help pay your mortgage or rent.
 Get the additional financial support you need by starting a GoFundMe fundraiser today.